 Narcolepsy also triggers another condition called cataplexy.
 This involves a sudden loss of muscle tone, often when the sufferer is feeling an emotional particularly strongly.
 This can cause people to collapse while they’re angry, laughing or surprised.

-Bruxism is a condition also known as teeth-grinding.
+Bruxism is a condition also known as teeth grinding.
 It affects as many as 45 million Americans – and can also be very unpleasant for the people they share a bed with.
-Symptoms of this condition include waking up with headaches or a sore jaw, caused by the grinding.
+Symptoms of this condition include waking up with headaches or a sore jaw, caused by the grinding of the teeth.

 If you’re grinding your teeth in your sleep, you’re not entirely relaxed.
 You may feel tired the next morning, and the pain you’re experiencing might make it difficult for you to sleep the night after.